Source credibility: Dynamics

 Terminal credibility refers to what the audience takes away with them once the interaction has concluded.
 If the audience felt the speaker had good dimensions of source credibility, the terminal credibility will be high.
 On the other hand, if the speaker was incompetent, lacked character, did not maintain composure, and came off as unsociable and introverted, the terminal credibility will be low.
 This final form of credibility hinges on how the audience perceives the speaker and if the speaker uses valid information to get specific points across to those listening.
 Terminal credibility in one interaction will affect initial credibility in the next.

-For example, a teacher delivers a lecture and informs the students that the works of Gabriel Garcia Marquez are not considered magical realism and uses one article in which to defend this argument to make it fit the speech.
-If students are intrigued and decide to go and delve further into the works of Marquez and finds several articles to prove that the author not only uses magical realism, but is credited with being its founder, then the credibility of the instructor is tarnished, and the students may not trust what is said in the classroom for the remainder of the school year.
+For example, a teacher delivers a lecture and informs the students that the works of Gabriel García Márquez are not considered magical realism and uses one article in which to defend this argument to make it fit the speech.
+If students are intrigued and decide to go and delve further into the works of García Márquez and finds several articles to prove that the author not only uses magical realism, but is credited with being its founder, then the credibility of the instructor is tarnished, and the students may not trust what is said in the classroom for the remainder of the school year.
 To ensure that the terminal credibility is positive, enhancing the speech itself is beneficial.
 A connection should be made with the audience, common ground displayed and speaking with conviction.
 The key is to build a substantial rapport with the audience so that the terminal credibility is positive.